Trisdoan/SQL/People Analytics Case Study/README.md

 ### 4. Create aggregation view at department level

 #### Steps:
-- I did the same but replaced with gender and department.
+- I did the same as above but replaced with gender and department.

 ````sql
 DROP VIEW IF EXISTS mv_employees.department_level CASCADE;